Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Equivalence of ultrametric Keldysh dynamics and replica symmetry breaking

 \subsection{Dynamic theory}

-We now show that the same rules of computing the Hadamard (or component-wise) product and the matrix multiplication of two Parisi matrices are also obtained from a dynamical approach under the assumption of ultrametricity.
+We now show that the same rules of computing the Hadamard (or component-wise) product Eq. \eqref{eq:HadamardRSB} , and the matrix multiplication of two Parisi matrices Eq. \eqref{eq:diagRSB} are also obtained from a dynamical Keldysh approach under the assumption of ultrametricity.
+The result is summarized in Tab. \ref{tab:translation}.
+We keep the details of the Keldysh formalism at a minimum; this allows us to discuss the connection to the Parisi algebra concisely.
+Later in the applications, we will start from the microscopic quantum models in the dynamical Keldysh formulation, and see how the objects discussed here arise in the course of calculation.
+This concerns the quantum Ising model with long-range disorder (Sec. \ref{sec:SK}), also known as the quantum Sherrington-Kirkpatrick model, and the quantum p-spin models \ref{sec:p-spin}.